 Medical Assistants are highly versatile professionals in both clinical and administrative realms.
 The program will provide students with a knowledge base that includes anatomy, physiology, medical terminology, pharmacology, medical billing and coding, medical office clinical assessments and procedures, patient care and education.
 Medical assistants will learn to effectively communicate with a wide variety of people including doctors, nurses, clients, medical billing staff, insurance representatives, and pharmacists.

 The Medical Assistant Associate Degree program is designed to prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+This program requires a separate application process.

 Upon completion of this program, successful students will have demonstrated the ability to apply their skills and knowledge in the following ways: